ribru17/.dotfiles/README.md

   - Use `<leader>dd` to Delete any valid Delimiter
   - Use `cs{A}{B}` to Change any Surrounding delimiter A to B
     - Example: `"here is" a string` -> `cs"'` -> `'here is' a string`
+  - Use `f` postfix to surround with function call
+    - Capital `F` surrounds with a lambda function in Lua files

 ### Viewing